2.2 Economic accounts (ECB)

 • Further develop the system of quarterly integrated accounts by institutional sector for the euro area (the area formed by those European Union (EU) Member States whose currency is the euro), also aiming at further enhancing the consistency between different statistics and its timeliness.
 These euro area accounts are prepared by the ECB and the National Central Banks, together with Eurostat and the national statistical institutes.
 The sectors covered are non-financial corporations, financial corporations, government, households and the rest of the world.
 Further milestones include a timelier delivery, no later than 90 days after the reference quarter, and the extension of the accounts to the 27 EU Member States.

-• Contribute to the development of international statistics standards through, for example, the development of the third part of the BIS-ECB-IMF Handbook on Securities Statistics and (ii) an active participation in the Advisory Expert Group on National Accounts, which following the revision of 2008 SNA, is in charge of the long-term Research Agenda.
+• Contribute to the development of international statistics standards through, for example, an active participation in the Advisory Expert Group on National Accounts, which following the revision of 2008 SNA, is in charge of the long-term Research Agenda.

 2.3 Business statistics (ECB)

 • Compilation of quarterly euro area business demography indicators.

 • Compilation of monthly seasonally adjusted new passenger car and commercial vehicle registrations: data reflect the number of the passenger and commercial vehicles data registered in a particular country/region of the EU based on raw data from the European Automobile Manufacturers Association (ACEA).

 • Publication of an estimate of industrial new orders for the euro area